-Before I decide to purchase a new animal I go to each store with a notepad and write down the prices of all the materials I’ll need.
+Before I decide to purchase a new animal I go to each store with a notepad and write down the prices of all the materials I’ll need for that type of livestock.
 These materials include, but aren’t limited to, your daily feed, medications, and even how much things like feeding troughs will cost you.
 Keep in mind that your “start-up” expenses are just as important to know as your daily expenses are.
 By doing this, you can get a good idea of where you’ll be getting your materials from and how much it’s going to run you.

 You need to know the sicknesses your animals can get and how to treat them.
 How quickly is your animal expected to grow?
 What foods should you and shouldn’t you feed your animal?
 Prepare and inform yourself about what you’ll be doing with things like their old bedding and waste (composting it usually works!).
 Also, know how much of a time commitment is required for the new livestock of choice.
 For example, pigs require more work than chickens, in my experience.

 I mentioned this earlier, and it really falls under the topic of housing, but I want to talk more about it.
-What I mean by accessories are things like your watering trough, feed pans, wallows/pools, salt blocks, roosts, laying boxes, etc. You don’t want to feed your animals on the ground, so be sure to have your animal a clean container to eat their meals from.
-All animals require clean, fresh water at all times.
-Water troughs would be an accessory you want to have prepared before bringing your animal home.
+What I mean by accessories are things like your watering trough, feed pans, wallows/pools, salt blocks, roosts, laying boxes, etc. You don’t want to feed your livestock animals (or any animal for that matter) on the ground, so be sure to have a clean container to eat their meals from.
+All livestock requires clean, fresh water at all times no matter the animal.
+Water troughs would be an accessory you want to have prepared before getting home.
 It’s not a big deal to use a Tupperware temporarily, but it would reduce your stress having it all there to start with.